jeffmodzel/python-flask-mock-rest-api/README.md

 Finally, everything is driven off the **APP_VERSION** variable.
 Every deploy you need to update that value.
 I recommend carefully examining the script to understand what it is doing and spend sometime looking around the Elastic Beanstalk AWS Console to get a feel for what is happening.

-The url for your Elastic Beanstalk application will be in the AWS Console and will look something *like* http://pythonapp-env.gy69m2vhf3.us-east-2.elasticbeanstalk.com/
+The url for your Elastic Beanstalk application will be in the AWS Console and look something *like* http://pythonapp-env.gy69m2vhf3.us-east-2.elasticbeanstalk.com/.